daptin/daptin/documentation/docs/actions.md

 - Creating a "row"/"data entry" entry doesnt signify completion of a process or a flow
 - Usually a "set of entities" is to created and not just a single entity (when you create a user, you also want to create a usergroup also and associate the user to usergroup)
 - You could allow user to update only some fields of an entity and not all fields (eg user can change their name, but not email)
-- Changes based on some entity (when you are going thru a project, a new todo should automatically belong to that project)
+- Changes based on some entity (when you are going though a project, a new todo should automatically belong to that project)

-Actions provide a nice abstraction over the CRUD and handle all of these use cases.
+Actions provide a powerful abstraction over the CRUD and handle all of these use cases.

 To quickly understand what actions are, lets see what happened when you "signed up" on Goms.

-This is how "Sign up" is defined in Goms.
+Lets take a look at how "Sign up" action is defined in Goms.
 We will go through each part of this definition

+## Action schema

 ```golang
 	{